 - “An enumerative method for runlength-limited codes: permutation codes," National Storage Industry Consortium (NSIC) Conference, Tuscaloosa, Alabama, November 1998.

-State Bar: California, Massachusetts, New York, District of Columbia
+State Bar: Alabama, California, Massachusetts, New York, Washington, D.C.

 U.S. District Court: Massachusetts, New York (Eastern, Southern)